'Ignore expiration dates': supermarket chain owner advises eating expired products

 “Now that it’s harder to get food, it’s more important than ever to use everything we buy, — what is already in our pantries, — says Scott Nash, founder and CEO of Mom's Organic Market, a grocery store chain. —Moreover, many people are now experiencing financial difficulties. ”

-Almost four years ago, Nash ate exclusively expired foods for a year and wrote about it in блоге.
+Almost 5 years ago, Nash ate exceptionally expired food for a whole year and wrote about it in блоге.
 After the experiment, he set himself the task of proving: the expiration dates on the products do not really indicate that the food has deteriorated.

 “You can ignore the shelf life of most products, but not meat.
 Shelf life usually has nothing to do with food safety. ” — he assures.

-Nash worked in the grocery business for more than 30 years, which helped him develop methods for effective long-term storage of food products.
+Nash has over 30 years of experience in the grocery business, which has helped him develop methods for efficient long-term food storage.

 Scott Nash said on which foods you need to consider expiration dates, and on which — ignore him.
 In addition, he shared a strategy for using everything you buy in order not to waste money and food for nothing.